I’m just going to say it: I don’t love Halloween. Please don’t be mad at me, and definitely please don't TP my house or anything.

 2. Your Loved One Was A Baby, Child, or Adolescent When They Died

 If your loved one was a child when they died, then you may also be grieving losses related to holidays they won't get to celebrate and experiences you won't get to share with them.
 For example, you might be consumed with thoughts about how old they would be and who or what they would want to dress up as.

 Unfortunately, Halloween grief triggers are very difficult to avoid.
-There are parties at school and work, decorations throughout your neighborhood, entire sections of your grocery store dedicated to candy and costumes… And, on Halloween, the trick-or-treaters are out in full force.
+There are parties at school and work, decorations throughout your neighborhood, entire sections of your grocery store dedicated to candy and costumes.
+And, of course, the trick-or-treaters are out in full force on Halloween.